GerHobbelt/cef-wiki/AutomatedBuildSetup.md

 automate-git.py --download-dir=%download_dir% --branch=%cef_branch% --minimal-distrib --client-distrib --force-clean
 ```

-If VS2017 or SDK is not installed to the default location then set the following before executing automate-git.py:
+If Visual Studio or Windows SDK is not installed to the default location then set environment variables like the following before executing automate-git.py:

 ```
 set WIN_CUSTOM_TOOLCHAIN=1